sixcrm/SixCRMServerless/controllers/analytics/queries/README.md

-# Redshift query templates used in SixCRM frontend
+# Redshift query templates used in SixCRM

 --------------------------------------------------------------------------------